Taming-the-BEAST/Prior-selection/README.md

-# Practical: H3N2 flu dynamics - homochronous data
+# Practical: H3N2 flu dynamics - Homochronous data

 We could also use the homochronous data to investigate the dynamics of the H3N2 spread in California in 2009.
 We use the 29 sequences from April 28, 2009 to investigate whether this is possible.